jdyeakel/jdyeakel.github.io/CV/index.md

 Upcoming
 :	* ☕ Ritwika V.P.S., Gopinathan A.J., <span style="color:#4292E5;">Yeakel J.D.</span> The fitness tradeoffs of predation: When to scavenge and when to steal.
 In review @ *Proceedings of the National Academy of Sciences USA*.

-	* ☕ Suswaram M., Bhat U., <span style="color:#4292E5;">Yeakel J.D.</span> Rising above the noise: The influence of population dynamics on the evolution of acoustic signaling.
+	* ☕ Suswaram M., Bhat U., <span style="color:#4292E5;">Yeakel J.D.</span> Rising above the noise: the influence of population dynamics on the evolution of acoustic signaling.
 In review @ *Ecology and Evolution*.

 	* ☕ Suswaram M., <span style="color:#4292E5;">Yeakel J.D.</span>, Gokhale C.S.
 Parasitoid pressures and silence evolution.
 In review @ *Proceedings of the Royal Society B*.